Frequently Asked Questions

 - Deselect any Save Ink/Toner printer settings if the words and form lines are not crisp.
 Try printing in black and white if grayscale seems too light.

 - View our site and PDF files with Internet Explorer if you are failing with Chrome, Firefox, or Opera for example.

-- If you insist on using Chrome, Firefox, or Opera, then install the Adobe Acrobat extension which allows you to "Open In Acrobat Reader" with one click.
+- If you insist on using Chrome, Firefox, or Opera, then install the Adobe Acrobat browser extension which allows you to "Open In Acrobat Reader" with one click.